Shivam0727/KRATIN-ASSIGNMENT/README.md

 # Process :

 Before Run This Project  , You Need To Do Some Modifications In This Code Before Running This Project .
-The Changes Are in  Connection_generator.java File :
+The Changes Are in  "Connection_generator.java"  File :

 1st Change : First of all Create a Database name as "Kratin_Project" in your MySql Command Line Client .
 If You want to give any different name then that also possible but for that do some changes in Url and put your database name in the url where Kratin_Project is present .